pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_objects.md

 ### Get channel metadata

 Fetch metadata for a single channel.
+Include custom if needed.

 #### Method(s)